offensive-vk/reactjs-quiz-app/contributing.md

 # ✨ Contributing ✨

-Thank you for your interest in contributing to the React JS Quiz App!
+Thank you for your interest in contributing to Quizzly!
 This document will guide you through the process of adding new quiz topics to our application.

 ## 📝 How to Contribute a New Quiz Topic